- How are MURP applications screened?

 Based on the three most recent years, the ratio is about 2:1 for MURP and 5:1 for Ph.D.s, but note that there is a significant variation from year to year.

-Based on the three most recent years: for MURP, GPA about 3.3, GRE (V+Q) about 1,100; for Ph.D., GPA about 3.6, GRE (V+Q) about 1,300.
+Based on recent years: for MURP, GPA about 3.3, GRE (V+Q) over 300; for Ph.D., GPA about 3.6, GRE (V+Q) over 300.
 But note that there is significant variation from year to year, and applicants with lower grades or scores but compensatory strengths have succeeded both in UCI's program and as professionals.

 Resources for financial support vary in response to the size and composition of the applicant pool, legislative and campus appropriations, the state of the general economy, and other external factors.
 In general though, here is how things work, first for masters, and then for doctoral students.